Le-foucheur/Typst-VarTable/tabvar.typ

 ///
 /// - arrow (string): *Optional*\
 /// The arrow's style \
-/// you can use all differents kind of "string" arrow of the fletcher package, so I invite you to read the #link("https://github.com/Jollywatt/typst-fletcher", underline(stroke: blue)[fletcher documentation])\
+/// you can use all different kind of "string" arrow of the fletcher package, so I invite you to read the #link("https://github.com/Jollywatt/typst-fletcher", underline(stroke: blue)[fletcher documentation])\
 ///
 ///
 /// - content (array): the content of the table \